mgajda/less-arbitrary/towards-better-union.md

 {"error"   : "Authorization failed",            "code" :  401}
 ```

-5. Arrays in place of records^[Which strikes author as a bad practice, but we want to handle it nevertheless.
-Possible with `--bad-array-records` option.]:
+5. Arrays in place of records^[Which strikes author as a bad practice, but it is part of real-life APIs.
+We might want to make it optional with `--array-records` option.]:
 ``` {.json file=example5.json}

 [